matwhite/college_scorecard/README.md

 the "build_database.pl" script to help you extract the data and dump it into a MySQL database.
 This assumes you have access to the MySQL service and have permissions to create tables and views within the database you are using.
+This was inspired by the work Ben Hamner did on <a href="https://www.kaggle.com/benhamner/d/kaggle/college-scorecard/exploring-the-us-college-scorecard-data">importing the same data into SQLite</a>.

 * Step 0 - clone this repo